-Ticket prices start at a very reasonable €15.90 when booked online, and the waterpark opens it’s doors this year on 8th June.
+Ticket prices start at a very reasonable €15.90 when booked online, and the waterpark opens its doors this year on 8th June.

-The tourist attractions and things to do around Torrevieja get plentiful positive reviews, but La Mata beach is by far and away the most reviewed local attraction on TripAdvisor, with more than 1,000 reviews by visitors to the area.
+The tourist attractions and things to do around Torrevieja get plentiful positive reviews, but La Mata beach is by far the most reviewed local attraction on TripAdvisor, with more than 1,000 reviews by visitors to the area.

 And it’s no surprise either.
-An outstanding 2,300 metres of pure unspoilt natural beach, the sandy strip stands an average 40 metres wide alongside a traditional promenade that’s wide enough to accommodate wheelchair and mobility scooter users.
+An outstanding 2,300 metres of pure unspoilt natural beach, the sandy strip stands an average of 40 metres wide alongside a traditional promenade that’s wide enough to accommodate wheelchair and mobility scooter users.